 -Clean the Car

 -Clean out the Refrigerator

 -Wash the Windows

 These household chores are rotated weekly between each child.
-This way everyone gets an equal amount of turns with each chore.
+This gives everyone an equal amount of turns with each chore.

-I assign my kids one paid chore each month. (other paid chores are given when they request it).
+My kids are assigned one paid chore each month. (other paid chores are given when they request it).
 Our paid chores revolve around taking care of our animals (six chickens, one dog and one cat).
-They will ONLY get paid if the chore is completed.
+Subsequently, they will ONLY get paid if the chore is completed.
 These chores are rotated monthly and the kids are paid monthly.

 You can read my article Teaching Kids Smart Money Habits to learn more about my views on giving kids an allowance.

 I have turned my Family Chore Chart and Chore Responsibilities into free printables for you!
 These are the exact charts we use!
-You can get them by following the links below:
+Plus, you can download them here!

 How to Use Chore Chart Printables